zachvalenta/jvns.ca/content/post/2017-08-05-how-kubernetes-certificates-work.markdown

 part of setting up a Kubernetes cluster!
 They're all handled independently and in theory they could all be totally different.

-I didn't discuss every single certificate that Kubernetes supports (there are still more!) but hopefully this gives you some of the tools you need to read the docs about the rest.
+I didn't discuss every single CA setting that Kubernetes supports (there are still more!) but hopefully this gives you some of the tools you need to read the docs about the rest.